Checkmk

 Properties for the view columns.

 Depending on the column selected, there may be specific options for this.
-With the column Hosts: Hostname, for example, it is possible to color the host name according to its status using the Coloring option.
+With the column Hosts: Hostname, for example, it is possible to color the host name according to its state using the Coloring option.

 The Link field offers a selection of all views and dashboards.
 If a view is selected here, then the column’s respective cell is clickable and takes the user to the chosen view.
 This really only makes sense if the targeted view has a context.
 The best example is the All hosts view.
 The Hostname column is clickable here and takes the user to this host’s Services of Host.
 Alternatively, dashboards can be specified here — which obviously do not require a context.